xvxx/ldpl-rs/README.md

 This is an experimental **LDPL 4.4** compiler written in Rust.
 Like the official compiler, LDPL code is translated to C++ code and then compiled into a standalone binary.
-It works on Linux, macOS, and Android systems.
+Generated code should be 100% compatible with the official compiler, meaning LDPL-RS should work just fine with regular LDPL extensions.

 ## Building It